romarioarruda/romarioarruda/README.md

 ### Hey there, Romário here. 👋

-I currently work at [Fábrica de Idéias](http://www.fabricadeideias.com.br) especially in the development and maintenance of web crawlers, systems and application for web.
+I currently work at [Fábrica de Idéias](http://www.fabricadeideias.com.br) acting in the development and maintenance of web crawlers, systems and application for web.

 I love programming, hacking and cybersecurity.